raspberrypilearning/pride-prejudice-zombies/en/step_4.md

 	```python
 	text = "The boys and girls laughed at the woman's joke.
 The man did not find it so funny."
 	```
+- Create a new Python file, and `import re` again.
+Then create the `text` string above.

 - There are now two groups of nouns that need replacing: singular nouns like `woman` and `man`, and plural nouns like `boys` and `girls`.

 - How could this text be easily "zombified" without using too many lines of code?